 From the smallest mini processor to the ones professionals use, here are the best food processors to buy.

 Best Overall: Cuisinart DFP-14BCNY 14-Cup Food Processor

-With its 14-cup capacity and large feed tube, the Cuisinart Custom food processor is particularly useful for those who want a reliable machine for medium-to-large jobs.
+With its large capacity and feed tube, the Cuisinart Custom food processor is particularly useful for those who want a reliable machine for common kitchen tasks.
 Its size, general function, and basic features make it a surefire winner for those in search of a reliable food processor that will last and do its job.

 Paddle buttons include on/off and a pulse function, which is all any decent food processor truly needs.
 The 720-watt machine also comes with a stainless-steel slicing disk and a stainless-steel shredding disk, two of the more useful food processor attachments, especially for those who prefer not to grate or chop vegetables by hand.
 The removable parts are all safe for the dishwasher, and it comes with a 3-year limited warranty.

-Best Budget: Hamilton Beach Food Processor and Chopper with Bowl Scraper
+Best Budget: Hamilton Beach 70730 10-Cup Food Processor with Bowl Scraper

 Although the Hamilton Beach 10-Cup Food Processor is a little smaller than many of the more popular models, it still performs incredibly well.
 The 450-watt machine offers two speeds, as well as a pulse option.
 And it comes with a bowl scraper that can actually be used while the motor is running, saving time and work when you’re making things like pesto.
 While the feed chute is large enough to fit a whole block of cheese, the compact processor doesn’t take up a lot of counter space.

 Two stainless-steel disks are included in the package (one of which is reversible for two separate functions), and the BPA-free bowl, blades, and lid are dishwasher safe—another labor-saving element.